-A cut above the rest: The 5 best robotic lawn mowers
+A cut above the rest: Here are the 5 best robotic lawn mowers

 Worx Landroid ($1,000)

-At a mere grand, the Worx Landroid is one of the more reasonably priced models out there.
+The Worx Landroid is one of the more reasonably priced models on the market, making it one of the first devices that those new to automated mowing should consider.
 While you could certainly buy a top-of-the-line riding lawnmower for that price, the Landroid handles the entire chore for you.
 Emblazoned in the traditional Worx orange-and-black color scheme, the Landroid is appealing to the eye in a field brimming with exceedingly utilitarian competitors.

-This robotic lawnmower uses a so-called “Artificial Intelligence Algorithm” to maneuver through narrow areas.
-This algorithm also allows the Landroid to mow in a seemingly haphazard pattern with minimal unnecessary overlap.
-A series of sensors enables the machine to avoid and mow around obstacles, so your onlooking yard gnomes should be just fine.
-If the Landroid detects rain, the unit will automatically disengage and return to its docking station to recharge until the weather has cleared.
+This robotic lawnmower uses an artificial intelligence algorithm to maneuver through narrow areas, and the same intelligence also allows the Landroid to mow in a seemingly haphazard pattern with minimal unnecessary overlap.
+A series of sensors helps the machine to avoid and mow around obstacles, so your onlooking yard gnomes should be just fine.
+The robotic lawnmower doesn’t like inclement weather, but if the Landroid detects rain, the unit will automatically disengage and return to its docking station to recharge until the weather has cleared.

-This robotic lawnmower requires a security pin number, and there’s also a smartphone alert if the Landroid has left the designated perimeter, just in case the unit decides to make an escape or someone attempts to snatch your ‘droid.
+In terms of security, this robotic lawnmower requires a security pin number, and there’s also a smartphone alert if the Landroid has left the designated perimeter, just in case the unit decides to make an escape — or someone attempts to snatch your ‘droid.

 On the downside, the Landroid can only handle up to a quarter of an acre, meaning those looking to mow larger yards will need to consider another option.

 Buy now from: